 - Conservation – habitat creation, seasonal tree pruning, coppicing and hedge planting

-- Animal Assisted Therapy – interacting with donkeys, goats and the farm’s lovely pet dogs, cat can have positive affect on a client’s mood, confidence, communication skills and over all well being.
+- Animal Assisted Therapy – interacting with donkeys, goats and the farm’s lovely pet dogs, can have positive effect on a client’s mood, confidence, communication skills and over all wellbeing.

 - Healthy eating and cooking/baking

 - Travel support